jsrebuild/build-your-own-vuejs/book/chapter1.md

 ## Chapter1: Vuejs Overview

 Vuejs is a simple yet powerful MVVM library.
-It helps us to build modern user interface for the web.
+It helps us to build a modern user interface for the web.

-**TODO: more on how awesome vue is, maybe some history of vue.
-And the purpose of writing this book.**
+By the time of writing, Vuejs has 36,312 stars on Github.
+And 230,250 monthly downloads on npm.
+Vuejs 2.0 brings in a lightweight virtual DOM implementation for render layer.
+This unlock more possibilities like server-side rendering and native component rendering.

+Vuejs claims to be a progressive JavaScript framework.
+Though the core library of Vuejs is quite small.
+Vuejs has many accompanying tools & supporting libraries.
+So you can build large-scale application using the Vuejs ecosystem.

 ### Components of Vuejs internals

+Let's get acquaintance with the core components of Vuejs internals.
 Vue internals falls into serval parts:

 ![Vue internal](https://occc3ev3l.qnssl.com/Vue%20source%20overview.png)

-**TODO: change reactive to reactivity.**

 #### Instance lifecycle

 A new Vue instance will go through several phases.
-Such as observe data, init events, complie template, and render.
-And you can register  lifecycle hooks that will be called in specific phase.
+Such as observing data, initializing events, compiling the template, and render.
+And you can register  lifecycle hooks that will be called in the specific phase.

 #### Reactivity system

 The so called *reactivity system* is where vue's data-view binding magic comes from.
 When you set vue instance's data, the view updated accordingly, and vice versa.

-Vue use `Object.defineProperty` to make data object's poperty reactive.
+Vue use `Object.defineProperty` to make data object's property reactive.
 Along with the famous *Observer Pattern* to link data change and view render together.

 #### Virtual DOM

-Virtual DOM is the tree represatation of the actual DOM tree that lives in the memory as JavaScript Objects.
+Virtual DOM is the tree representation of the actual DOM tree that lives in the memory as JavaScript Objects.

-When data changes, vue will render a brand new vdom tree, and keep the old one.
-Vdom diff two trees and patch the change into the actual DOM tree.
+When data changes, vue will render a brand new virtual DOM tree, and keep the old one.
+The virtual DOM module diff two trees and patch the change into the actual DOM tree.

-Vue use [snabbdom](https://github.com/snabbdom/snabbdom) as the base of its vritual DOM implementation.
-And modify a bit to make it work with Vue's other compoenent.
+Vue use [snabbdom](https://github.com/snabbdom/snabbdom) as the base of its virtual DOM implementation.
+And modify a bit to make it work with Vue's other component.

 #### Compiler

-The job of compiler is to compile template into render functions(ASTs).
+The job of the compiler is to compile template into render functions(ASTs).
 It parses HTML along with Vue directives (Vue directives are just plain HTML attribute) and other entities into a tree.
 It also detects the maximum static sub trees (sub trees with no dynamic bindings) and hoists them out of the render.
 The HTML parser Vue uses is originally written by [John Resig](http://ejohn.org).

-> We will not cover the implementaion detail of the Compiler in this book.
-Since we can use build tools to complie vue template into render functions in build time, Compiler is not a part of vue runtime.
+> We will not cover the implementation detail of the Compiler in this book.
+Since we can use build tools to compile vue template into render functions in build time, Compiler is not a part of vue runtime.
 And we can even write render functions directly, so Compiler is not an essential part to understand vue internals.

 ### Set up development environment

 Before we can start building our own Vue.js, we need to set up a few things.
 Including module bundler and testing tools, since we will use a test-driven workflow.

-Since this is a JavaScript project, and we'gonna use some fancy tools, the first thing to do is run `npm init` and set up some infomation about this project.
+Since this is a JavaScript project, and we'gonna use some fancy tools, the first thing to do is run `npm init` and set up some information about this project.

 #### Set up Rollup for module bundling

 We will use Rollup for module bundling.
 [Rollup](http://rollupjs.org) is a JavaScript module bundler.
 It allows you to write your application or library as a set of modules – using modern ES2015 import/export syntax.
-And vue use Rollup for module bundling too.
+And Vuejs use Rollup for module bundling too.

 We gotta write a configuration for Rollup to make it work.
 Under root directory, touch `rollup.conf.js`: